rails-lambda/lamby/README.md

 #### Configuration

-We recommend using [Rails Credentials](https://guides.rubyonrails.org/security.html#environmental-security) by setting the `RAILS_MASTER_KEY` environment variable in your `app.rb` file.
+We recommend getting started using [Rails Credentials](https://guides.rubyonrails.org/security.html#environmental-security) by setting the `RAILS_MASTER_KEY` environment variable in your `app.rb` file.
 The value be read from AWS Systems Manager [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) which Lamby has a client wrapper for.
-To set that value, use the following AWS CLI command.
+To set the master key value, use the following AWS CLI command.

 ```shell
 aws ssm put-parameter \